Sherina-droid/iuc_ai_orientation_agent/README.md

-# AI Academic Orientation Agent - Institut Universitaire de la Côte (IUC)
+# AI Academic Orientation Agent

 An intelligent chatbot system that provides personalized academic guidance to students of IUC, using Mistral-7B LLM with FastAPI backend, n8n workflow automation, and responsive web interface.